Gauda, Nepal

 Gauda, Nepal is a village development committee in Lamjung District in the Gandaki Zone of northern-central Nepal.
 At the time of the 1991 Nepal census it had a population of 3,325 living in 650 individual households.

 2015 Nepal earthquake

-The village was affected by the earthquake on 25 April 2015.
-It along with Bichaur, Dudhpokhari, Ilampokhari, Kolki and Pyarjung were the most affected villages in Lamjung district.
-Nepti Tamang, 91, Sher Bahadur Tamang, 62, and three-and-a-half-month-old Sumit Bika were three of the four deaths in Lamjung district.
+The village was affected by the April 2015 earthquake, and was, along with Bichaur, Dudhpokhari, Ilampokhari, Kolki and Pyarjung, among the most affected villages in Lamjung district.
+Nepti Tamang, 91, Sher Bahadur Tamang, 62, and three-and-a-half-month-old Sumit Bika were three of the four fatalities caused by the earthquake in Lamjung district.